sabrinaderose/sabrinaderose/README.md

 ## 🔹 Professional Summary

-Network Engineering & Security student with a practical focus on Linux systems, secure networking, and structured troubleshooting.
+Cloud & Network Engineering student with a practical focus on Linux systems, secure networking, and structured troubleshooting.
 I build, test, and refine technical environments through self-directed home labs and continuous documentation.

 - CLI-first environments, with fallback to GUI when necessary